26.2

 My Battle With The Marathon

-Everything went downhill at 21 miles.
+Everything went downhill at 16 miles.
 When I eventually dragged myself across the finish line, most of the crowds have left.
-The tumbleweeds drifted across the pavement at twice my speed.
-I closed my eyes to take in the moment despite the intense pain in my legs.
+The tumbleweeds drifted across the pavement at twice my pace.
+I closed my eyes to take in the moment despite the intense pain.
 A song by Pitbull was blaring on the speaker which only made the pain worse.
 After I’ve stabilized myself physically and emotionally, I noticed that the cameraman was getting ready to pack up.
 No!
 What was the point in all this suffering if I don’t get my photo!
 With incredible dexterity and my fastest pace in the last six hours, I leaped towards the photographer.
-Anyways, long story short, here’s a photo of me at the finish line.
+The photo below is me at the finish line.
 Compared to the painting above, you’ll notice more clothes, less crowd, and equal amount of pain.

 Figure: Runner Experiencing Excruciating Pain After Marathon

 When I finished my first half-marathon last year, I felt great exhilaration and an overwhelming sense of accomplishment.
-When I finished my first marathon this past Sunday, all I felt was pain and maybe a sense of relief.
-It’s been 3 days and I am still so sore.
+This past Sunday, all I felt was pain and maybe a sense of relief.
+It’s been 3 days and I am still sore.
 Follow your dreams!
 Even if they happen to be nightmares.

 Comments